lexbor/docs/source/examples/encoding/single/decode/decoder.md

 ### Conclusion

-By effectively using the Lexbor library's encoding functionalities, this code provides a flexible and powerful example of how to decode various text encodings from standard input.
+By effectively using the `lexbor` library's encoding functionalities, this code provides a flexible and powerful example of how to decode various text encodings from standard input.
 Developers can adapt this example for their applications, thereby enhancing their ability to handle encoded text data efficiently.